nickbartram/belly-button-challenge/README.md

 ## Usage

 The `index.html` file can be opened using your default browser.
-However at GitHub Pages page should have all the same functionality.
+This Github repository is published on Github pages: [https://nickbartram.github.io/belly-button-challenge/]()